 The 19 preferred gray infrastructure projects were further subjected to an optimization exercise at performance level of control of zero, two, and eight overflow events per year.
 The 19 alternatives were re-sized (based on volume of overflow with the associated level of control), new conceptual designs prepared, new costs estimated, and associated benefit-cost ratios calculated.
 Next, a matrix of CSO control alternative versus benefit-cost ratio at zero, two, four, and eight overflow events per year was created.
-Under this level of control evaluation process, the best present worth benefit-cost ratio, highlighted in Table 4.1.1, was selected as the CSO control alternatives to be the final recommended projects in this Final CSO LTCP.
+The level of control selected from the evaluation for the LTCP projects is presented in Table 4.0-1.